Yurii-Popleta/Quizzler/README.md

 ## What I understand and implement in this app

 * How to programmatically change UI elements such as Labels and Buttons.
-* What is a design pattern and how is it used in programming.
 * How to use the Model-View-Controller or MVC pattern for app development.
 * Learn about Swift Structures how to instantiate a struct instance.
 * Understand the difference between value types and reference types.